Saturation effects in exclusive vector meson production in DIS: Results

 In \cref{fig:g2mu02}, we display coherent and incoherent cross-section results against different values of $g^2\mu_0^2$, partially normalized by $g^2\mu_0^2$.
 Due to the leading-twist approximations in the dilute limit, cross sections depend linearly on $(g^2\mu_0^2)^2$.
 We present the partially normalized cross section to facilitate the observation of the breaking of this scaling due to the all-twist (dense) result.
 As can be readily seen, dense targets display stronger dampening due to multiple scatterings, leading to a large suppression for larger color-charge normalization parameters.

-The effects of the incumbent quark masses in the vector meson production coherent and incoherent cross sections are shown in \cref{fig:co-quarks,fig:inco-quarks-fluc,fig:inco-quarks}.
+The effects of the quark mass on the vector meson production coherent and incoherent cross sections are shown in \cref{fig:co-quarks,fig:inco-quarks-fluc,fig:inco-quarks}.
 All cross sections in these figures have been rescaled with $(\Gamma_{\mathrm{J}/\psi}/\Gamma_{V})\left(m\down{q}/m\down{c}\right)^5$ to remove the leading quark-mass dependence.
 The coherent cross sections, \cref{fig:co-quarks}, present a mild dependence on the quark masses, apart from the leading quark terms.
 The main effect is a slight change in the general decay rate of the spectrum, and hence, the effective size of the proton as seen by the $\mathrm{b}$-quark probes~\cite{Toll:2012mb}.

-Considering the incoherent cross section, hotspot fluctuations are affected more than the color fluctuations by changing the incumbent quark masses.
+Considering the incoherent cross section, hotspot fluctuations are affected more than the color fluctuations by different quark masses.
 The hotspot spectrum sees the biggest change, as it is deeply hardened, while its amplitude relative to the color fluctuations increases.
 This changes the $\abs{t}$-dependence in such a way that the cross section does not steadily decrease with energy transfer but instead peaks at around $0.6\,\mathrm{GeV}^2$ for the bottom quark case.
 The bottom dipole forces the system into smaller dipoles, and hence large momentum transfers are enabled, hardening the spectrum.
 It is interesting to note that for the more massive bottom quark, the dilute and dense limits have the same slope for the momentum-transfer scales explored, which stands in contrast to the trend observed for the charm quark.
 On the other hand, the spectrum of color fluctuations is affected in a milder way, where the difference between targets in the dilute and dense limits is larger for less massive quarks.
-Additionally, just as in the case of the hotspot fluctuations, the increase in the incumbent pair masses hardens the spectrum by forcing the system into smaller dipoles.
+Additionally, just as in the case of the hotspot fluctuations, more massive quarks in the bound pair harden the spectrum by forcing the system into smaller dipoles.